PardisTaghavi/PardisTaghavi.github.io/_pages/about.md

 <a href='https://github.com/PardisTaghavi/Mcity2.0_demo'> code</a>

-- 3D point cloud generation and clustering techniques for improved object detection and scene understanding in autonomous vehicle systems.
+- 3D point cloud generation and clustering techniques for improved object detection and scene understanding from a single RGB image.
 - Validated algorithm outputs through simulation and remote operation on a real autonomous test vehicle at MCity 2.0.

 </div>